Measuring Perceptual Color Differences of Smartphone Photographs: Experiments

-Table \ref{tab:comparision} reports the comparison results, where we have several interesting observations.
-First, the CIE-recommended formulae (CIELAB \cite{mahy1994cielab}, CIE94 \cite{mcdonald1995cie94}, and CIEDE2000 \cite{luo2001ciede2000}), alongside their spatial extensions (S-CIELAB \cite{robertson1977cielab} and Ouni08~\cite{ouni2008new}) perform favorably, which may benefit from the CIELAB space derived from solid color experiments for many years.
-Second, compared to CIEDE2000, the two spatial extensions, S-CIELAB and Ouni08, do not show noticeable improvements, and even degrade slightly in terms of STRESS, indicating that simple spatial filtering seems ineffective for CD assessment.
-Third, SSIM \cite{wang2004image}, VSI \cite{zhang2014vsi}, PieAPP \cite{prashnani2018pieapp}, LPIPS \cite{zhang2018lpips}, and DISTS \cite{ding2020image}, which are tailored for image quality assessment, perform poorly when evaluating CDs.
-This is not surprising because the color alterations in SPCD may not be considered as visual distortions that lead to quality degradation.
+Table \ref{tab:comparision} reports the comparison results, from which we have several interesting observations.
+First, the CIE-recommended formulae (CIELAB~\cite{robertson1977cielab}, CIE94~\cite{mcdonald1995cie94}, CIEDE2000~\cite{luo2001ciede2000}, CIECAM02~\cite{luo2013ciecam02}, and CIECAM16~\cite{li2016ciecam16}), alongside their spatial extensions (S-CIELAB~\cite{zhang1997scielab} and Ouni08~\cite{ouni2008new}) perform favorably, which may benefit from the CIELAB space derived from solid color experiments for many years.
+Second, compared to CIEDE2000, the two spatial extensions, S-CIELAB and Ouni08, do not show noticeable improvements, and even degrade slightly in terms of STRESS, indicating that simple spatial filtering seems far from sufficient.
+Third, SSIM~\cite{wang2004image}, VSI~\cite{zhang2014vsi}, PieAPP~\cite{prashnani2018pieapp}, LPIPS~\cite{zhang2018lpips}, and DISTS~\cite{ding2020image}, which are tailored for image quality assessment, perform poorly when evaluating CDs.
+This is not surprising because the color alterations in SPCD may not be considered as visual distortions that lead to quality degradations.
 Fourth, JND measures that are designed to estimate the threshold at which a difference is just barely visible fail to capture the suprathreshold CDs included in SPCD, leading to weak STRESS and correlation results.
 Fifth, the performance of most methods on perfectly aligned pairs is better than that on non-perfectly aligned ones, especially measured by correlation numbers, revealing their limitations in handling imperceptible geometric transformations.
 Finally, the proposed CD-Net is among the best performers, and even performs competitively against the four deep CNN-based models with a substantially larger number of parameters.